 3. Be Intentional in Your Time Off

 As tired as you are, if you are a spouse or parent, your family needs energy and attention from you to cultivate those relationships.
-Plan focused play time with your family, even if it’s just ten minutes per day.
-These small moments of connection are essential and will also contribute to lower stress and better mental health for you.
+Plan focused playtime with your family, even if it’s just ten minutes daily.
+These small moments of connection are essential and contribute to lower stress and better mental health.

 4. Don’t Keep It to Yourself

 One of the biggest mistakes many of us make is thinking we should just keep our stress to ourselves.
 After all, we don’t want to burden anyone else with our complaining, right?
 Wrong.
-If you are feeling pressured, burnt out, overwhelmed, or even just a bit frustrated, talk to someone about it!
+Talk to someone about it if you feel pressured, burnt out, overwhelmed, or even just a bit frustrated!
 Letting your family and friends into your world may mean giving them a glimpse of the not-so-easy parts of your day.
-Of course, some friends may prefer you don’t go into detail about that suppurating infection you saw today, but they can certainly give you a shoulder to lean on when you’re feeling down.
+Of course, some friends may prefer you don’t go into detail about that suppurating infection you saw today, but they can certainly give you a shoulder to lean on when feeling down.

-If negative feelings start to disrupt your life, become overwhelming, or last longer than three months consistently, or if you just want someone outside your social circle to talk to, you could reach out to a mental health counselor.
-A professional can help you navigate emotional strain in a healthy way and avoid major mental health problems.
+If negative feelings disrupt your life, become overwhelming, or last longer than three months consistently, or you just want someone outside your social circle to talk to, you could contact a mental health counselor.
+A professional can help you healthily navigate emotional strain and avoid major mental health problems.

 5. Delegate Where You Can

-People who are drawn to dentistry as a career tend to be driven for perfection.
+People drawn to dentistry as a career tend to be driven by perfection.
 You want every margin to be perfectly flush, every cosmetic case to look flawless, and every patient to be ecstatic.
 Caring about great results is what makes a great dentist.
-However, it can also lead to putting way too much pressure on yourself.
+However, it can also put too much pressure on yourself.
 You do not have to do all of this alone!
 Learn what tasks you can delegate to your team and trust them to do their jobs effectively.
-That not only takes some of the burden off you, but also shows your staff that you respect them as professionals.
+That not only takes some of the burdens off you but also shows your staff that you respect them as professionals.

 Why Dentist Work-Life Balance Is One of Our Key Pillars

-Your ability to maintain a good outlook and energy level will determine how effective you are as a dentist.
+Maintaining a good outlook and energy level will determine your effectiveness as a dentist.
 The dental office can be an emotionally intense setting.
 Many patients will come to your chair anxious, afraid, and in pain.
 If you are likewise drowning in stress, you will have a hard time getting that patient to feel safe.
-Balance is key to gaining patients’ trust, maintaining energy throughout your day, and building a career that will last.
+Balance is crucial in gaining patients’ trust, maintaining energy throughout your day, and building a lasting career.

-Balance will benefit you beyond just keeping your mental health and relationships in good shape.
+The balance will benefit you beyond just keeping your mental health and relationships in good shape.
 Dentistry, unlike many jobs, is also extremely hard on your body.
-That’s why it’s even more important that dentists engage in regular body maintenance of some kind.
-Physically active hobbies and activities will keep your body and mind healthy and functional, which is essential to longevity in dentistry.
-That’s why balance is non-negotiable for great dentists!
+That’s why it’s even more important that dentists engage in regular body maintenance.
+Physically active hobbies and activities will keep your body and mind healthy and functional, which is essential to dentistry’s longevity.
+That’s why balance is non-negotiable for excellent dentists!

-CDP’s Nine Pillars (link) form the foundation of our practice philosophy.
+CDP’s 9 Pillars form the foundation of our practice philosophy.
 However, they’re not just about how we run the practice.
-Happiness, fun, health, and balance factor heavily into our mission here.
-Providing great patient care requires dentists with a work-life balance.
-Schedule a call with a Recruiting Manager to learn more about achieving the work-life balance you need!
+Happiness, fun, health, and balance heavily influence our mission here.
+Providing excellent patient care requires dentists with a work-life balance.
+Schedule a call with a Hiring Manager to learn more about achieving the work-life balance you need!